-- lower high blood pressure, also called hypertension
+- lower high blood pressure, which is called hypertension

 - prevent angina

-- treat an irregular heart beat or rhythm, also called arrhythmia
+- treat an irregular heart beat or rhythm, called arrhythmias

 Everyone has blood pressure.
 This pressure helps to push blood all around your body.
 Your blood pressure changes during the day, depending on how busy you are or how you are feeling.

-You have hypertension (high blood pressure) when your blood pressure stays higher than is needed, even when you are calm and relaxed.
+You have hypertension when your blood pressure stays higher than is needed, even when you are calm and relaxed.

 Angina is a pain or uncomfortable feeling in the chest, often spreading to the arms or neck and sometimes to the shoulders and back.
-This may be caused by too little blood and oxygen getting to the heart.
-The pain of angina is usually brought on by exercise or stress, but can also occur at rest.
+This may be caused by not enough blood and oxygen reaching your heart.
+The pain of angina is often brought on by exercise or stress, but it can also occur at rest.

-Irregular heartbeat, also known as arrhythmia, means that there is a disturbance of the heart's normal rhythm or beat.
-Arrhythmias may be caused by a number of factors, including some heart diseases, an overactive thyroid gland, or chemical imbalances.
+An irregular heartbeat, also known as an arrhythmia, means that there is a disturbance of the heart's normal rhythm or beat.
+Arrhythmias may be caused by many factors, including some heart diseases, an overactive thyroid gland or chemical imbalances.